Clarissa Kaye: Marriage

 Mason and Kaye were married on 8 August 1971 in Corseaux-sur-Vevey, Switzerland, and remained together until his death in 1984.
 (It has been reported that it was her second marriage.)
-Kaye, by no means an international performer of Mason's stellar attraction, reportedly was willing to put her career on hold, but Mason well understood a film contract to read the roles found to be given to her.
-They shared scenes in Frankenstein: The True Story (1973); they also both appeared in Salem's Lot (1979), but no shared scenes were theirs.
+Kaye, by no means an international performer of Mason's stellar attraction, reportedly was willing to put her career on hold, but Mason often had her cast in several of his productions.
+They shared scenes in Frankenstein: The True Story (1973); they also both appeared in Salem's Lot (1979), but shared no scenes together.

 They appeared on Broadway in April 1979 in Brian Friel's play Faith Healer, but were never on stage together (the play is constructed as four monologues by three characters).
 Her involvement in Faith Healer was also largely at Mason's request, but she struggled with both the role and José Quintero's direction.
 Ed Flanders eventually left the play, refusing to work with Kaye, and the production ended after only 17 days.

 Death

 James Mason died in 1984.
 Clarissa Kaye died a decade later, aged 62, on 21 July 1994 from cancer.
-Before Mason remarried, his children Portland and Morgan (both from his first marriage to Pamela Mason) were to be the beneficiaries of his large estate, valued at £15 million.
-Mason changed his will to leave Clarissa Kaye as the sole beneficiary, but the children understood from a letter that Mason wrote to them that they would still ultimately receive the proceeds after their stepmother's death.
-However, she was on such bad terms with them to the point of pathological jealousy that she cut them out of all photos with Mason.
+Before Mason remarried, his children Portland and Morgan (both from his first marriage to Pamela Mason), were to be the beneficiaries of his estate, valued at £15 million.
+Mason changed his will, making Kaye his sole beneficiary, but the children understood from a letter he wrote to them that they would receive the proceeds after their stepmother's death.
+Kaye, however, was on such bad terms with the children that she cut them out of all photos with Mason.

-Disregarding Mason's letter saying the children would get his money after Kaye's death, Kaye left Mason's entire estate to an unidentified trust rumoured to be on behalf of the Sathya Sai Organization, run by devotees of the Indian guru Sathya Sai Baba.
-The organization, based in an ashram near Bangalore, neither confirmed nor denied this.
+Disregarding Mason's letter, Kaye left the entire estate to an unidentified trust rumoured to be on behalf of the Sathya Sai Organization; the organization neither confirmed nor denied this.

-Mason's ashes were also the subject of controversy.
-Kaye initially had them in an urn in her home, never telling Mason's children she had them.
-She later deposited them in a Geneva bank vault, again to hide them.
-They tracked them down after Kaye's death, and took legal action to retrieve and intern them, and through court order by the judge who declared that his children deserved the right to choose the wording on their father's gravestone.
+Mason's ashes were also a subject of controversy.
+Kaye initially had them in an urn in her home before depositing them in a bank vault.
+Mason's children tracked down the ashes after Kaye's death, took legal action to inter them, and the court ruled that his children had the right to choose the wording on their father's gravestone.